Diffusion-limited enzyme: Mechanism

 Kinetically perfect enzymes have a specificity constant, kcat/Km, on the order of 108 to 109 M−1 s−1.
 The rate of the enzyme-catalysed reaction is limited by diffusion and so the enzyme 'processes' the substrate well before it encounters another molecule.

 Some enzymes operate with kinetics which are faster than diffusion rates, which would seem to be impossible.
 Several mechanisms have been invoked to explain this phenomenon.
 Some proteins are believed to accelerate catalysis by drawing their substrate in and preorienting them by using dipolar electric fields.
 Some invoke a quantum-mechanical tunneling explanation whereby a proton or an electron can tunnel through activation barriers.
-If the proton tunneling theory remained a controversial idea, it has been proven to be the only possible mechanism in the case of the soybean lipoxygenase.
+Although the proton tunneling theory remains controversial, it has been suggested to be the only possible mechanism in the case of the soybean lipoxygenase.

 Evolution

-It is worth noting that there are not many kinetically perfect enzymes.
+There are not many kinetically perfect enzymes.
 This can be explained in terms of natural selection.
 An increase in catalytic speed may be favoured as it could confer some advantage to the organism.
 However, when the catalytic speed outstrips diffusion speed (i.e. substrates entering and leaving the active site, and also encountering substrates) there is no more advantage to increase the speed even further.
 The diffusion limit represents an absolute physical constraint on evolution.
 Increasing the catalytic speed past the diffusion speed will not aid the organism in any way and so represents a global maximum in a fitness landscape.
 Therefore, these perfect enzymes must have come about by 'lucky' random mutation which happened to spread, or because the faster speed was once useful as part of a different reaction in the enzyme's ancestry.